May 18-20, 2017 (Thursday-Saturday)

-Welcome to the 10th Anniversary of Chequamegon Bay Birding & Nature Festival -- a weekend of birding and nature activities on Wisconsin's south shore of Lake Superior at the peak of spring migration.
+11th Anniversary of Chequamegon Bay Birding & Nature Festival -- 3 days of birding and nature activities on Wisconsin's south shore of Lake Superior at the peak of spring migration.

 With over 100 field trips and programs on all things nature, such as birds, butterflies, wildflowers, snails, spiders, elk, pine martens, frogs, fish, and mushrooms.
-We also have birding by bicycle, kayaking trips, Apostle Islands cruises, a boat tour of the Kakagon Sloughs, live bats and birds, mammal tracking, a photography workshop, geocaching, and more.
+We also have birding by bicycle, kayaking trips, Apostle Islands cruises, Loon Pontoon, live bats and birds, mammal tracking, geocaching, and more.